 The sheer amount of information can make the prospect of researching and investing in mutual funds seem like a daunting task.

 Having said this, we most certainly don’t want this to put you off from investing in mutual funds.
-Mutual funds are very attractive investment options especially for beginners and are worth exploring.
+Mutual funds are a very attractive investment option especially for beginners and are worth exploring.

 In this article, we try our best to explain all the different aspects of investing in mutual funds.
 Our goal here is to encourage you to start investing in mutual funds by first educating you about them.

 Let’s get started.

 Essentially, a mutual fund is an investment vehicle that is formed by pooling money from various individual investors.
 The money thus accumulated is then invested in the capital market by purchasing shares, stocks, bonds and other assetsz.
 These different investments are collectively addressed as a portfolio.